-An element of the sociological inquiry was a questioning of visibility and transparency.
-In one performance, a backworn wearable flat panel display was arranged to show a view from a frontworn camera.
-When asked what this apparatus was, the performer simply said that it was an "invisibility suit" (See Fig 5.)
-Obviously this notion is nonsense, in the sense that the device certainly doesn't give invisibility (in fact it attracts all the more attention).
-However, it was found that by presenting the camera as art (e.g. as in Magritte's 1936 painting of a painting showing reality), it was somehow justified.
-Presenting the camera as a form of theatre, helped to legitimize it, as an externality, although with less success than the legitimization that was provided by an external corporate requirement to wear the camera.
+An element of the inquiry was the questioning of visibility and transparency.
+In one performance, a flat panel display worn on the performer's back was arranged to show the view from a camera worn on the front.
+When asked what this device was, the performer simply said that it was an "invisibility suit" (See Fig 5.)
+Obviously this notion is nonsensical in the sense that the device certainly does not give invisibility (in fact, it attracts all the more attention).
+Presenting the camera as a form of theatre helped to legitimize it, as an externality, although with less success than the legitimization that was provided by an external corporate requirement to wear the camera.

-In some performances, the wearer offered to cover the data display with paper so that it will no longer bother the customer service personnel.
+In some performances, when staff object to the video displays, the performers offer to cover up the displays with sheets of paper so that the images would no longer be visible.
 This situation creates a distinction between the conflated issues of (a) privacy/no personal data being collected (which is violated by input devices such as cameras) versus (b) solitude/no intrusion on personal space (which is violated by output devices such as video displays).
+This separates the issue of privacy (the right to be free of the effects of measuring instruments such as cameras) from the issue of solitude (the right to be free of the effects of output devices such as video displays).